deshayk/deshayk/README.md

 Welcome to my page!
 I'm DeShay, and I am at the intersection of education and tech.
-I began my journey as an ESL teacher and a front-end developer and UX designer.
+I am an educator,front-end developer, and UX designer.

 I am passionate about making learning accessible and equitable for all.